-By the mid to late 1970’s, Menis was recognized as a leading trial lawyer in West Virginia and one of the best in America.
-He was also being hired by asbestos insulator workers to file lawsuits against asbestos manufacturers.
-Menis decided to expand the firm and hired Lawrence J. Tweel (Larry) and Larry A. Bailey (Pete); eventually placing Mr. Tweel in charge of administrating the asbestos cases.
+By the mid to late 1970’s, Menis was a leading trial lawyer in West Virginia and recognized as one of the best trial lawyers in America.
+In addition to his large case load and trial schedule, Menis was being sought by asbestos insulator workers to file lawsuits against asbestos manufacturers.
+Deciding to expand the firm, Menis hired Lawrence J. Tweel and Larry A. Bailey (Pete); eventually placing Mr. Tweel in charge of administrating the asbestos cases.
 Greene Ketchum’s trial lawyers, along with the Ness Motley law firm from South Carolina, tried the first asbestos cases in West Virginia.
 Greene Ketchum also represented the asbestos workers and others before the West Virginia Workers’ Compensation Commission.

-Pete Bailey’s legal career at Greene Ketchum also extends over 40 years.
+Pete Bailey’s legal career has extended over 40 years and he his the senior partner at Greene Ketchum.
 Pete is a trial lawyer with broad trial experience and multiple jury verdicts in West Virginia, Kentucky and Ohio for cases involving wrongful death, product liability, medical malpractice, premises liability and motor vehicle accidents.
 Today, Pete’s trial work is focused on medical malpractice litigation.

 Greene Ketchum continued to grow throughout the 1980’s and 1990’s, with emphasis on cases involving motor vehicle accidents, product liability, medical malpractice and eminent domain.

 Bert Ketchum, Menis’ son, joined the law firm in 1994 and became a partner in 1997.
-An experienced trial lawyer, Bert has tried numerous cases to juries in the state and federal courts of West Virginia, Ohio and Kentucky including, but not limited to, wrongful death, motor vehicle accidents, mining accidents, medical malpractice and eminent domain.
-In 2011 and 2013, Bert received jury verdicts in Wayne County, West Virginia that were unprecedented.
+An experienced trial lawyer, Bert has tried numerous cases to jury verdict in the State and Federal courts of West Virginia, Kentucky and Ohio including, but not limited to, motor vehicle accidents, mining accidents, medical malpractice, wrongful death and eminent domain.
+In 2011 and 2013, Bert received jury verdicts for his clients in West Virginia that were unprecedented.
 Bert’s appellate experience includes arguing cases before the West Virginia Supreme Court of Appeals and the United States Fourth Circuit Court of Appeals.

 By 2010, Greene Ketchum had again expanded its case load, handling mass litigation in pharmaceuticals, product liability and toxic torts.
 Shortly thereafter, the firm took an even larger step by filing one of the first Transvaginal Mesh cases in the country.
-The filing resulted in the consolidation of some 70,000 cases across the country into an MDL in the U.S. District Court, Southern District of West Virginia, at Charleston.
-Greene Ketchum served as trial counsel in a bellwether verdict, In re C.R.
-Bard, Inc., 810 F.3d 913, 917 (4th Cir.
-2016), which was followed by a verdict in 4 consolidated cases in Campbell v.
-Boston Sci.
-Corp., No. 2:12-CV-08633, 2016 WL 5796906, at *19 (S.D.W.
-Va.
-Oct.
-3, 2016).
+The filing resulted in the consolidation of some 70,000 cases across the country into a Mass District Litigation in the U.S. District Court, Southern District of West Virginia, at Charleston.

-In 2015, Clayton J. Maddox became an associate attorney with Greene Ketchum after clerking for the Honorable Judge Darrell Pratt of the 24th Judicial Circuit.
+In 2015, Clayton J. Maddox came to work at Greene Ketchum after clerking for the Honorable Judge Darrell Pratt of the 24th Judicial Circuit.
 Clay focused on general litigation and quickly gained considerable court room and trial experience with the firm.
-Today, Clay handles a large part of the firm’s cases involving motor vehicle accidents, contracts and real property damage.
+Today, Clay is a partner at Greene Ketchum handling a large part of the firm’s cases involving motor vehicle accidents, workplace injuries, contracts and real property damage.

-By 2016, Greene Ketchum’s hometown of Huntington, West Virginia was being called the epicenter of the opioid epidemic and has been featured on shows like 60 Minutes and Netflix’s Heroin (e).
-Huntington’s plight has also been the center of several national publications including The New York Times and The Washington Post.
+By 2016, Greene Ketchum’s hometown of Huntington, West Virginia was being called the epicenter of the opioid epidemic and was featured on shows like 60 Minutes and Netflix’s Heroin (e).
+Huntington’s plight was also the center of several national publications including The New York Times and The Washington Post.

-In early 2017, Paul fashioned a complaint to address our region’s opioid problems.
-After considerable discussion, Greene Ketchum filed the nation’s first lawsuits in the U.S. District Court for the Southern District of West Virginia, at Charleston, against the wholesale distributors of opioids on behalf of six West Virginia counties (Cabell, Kanawha, Wayne, Boone, Fayette, and Logan).
-Soon realizing the problem was bigger than just West Virginia, Greene Ketchum worked to help form a “National Consortium” to fight the epidemic.
-Today, the team tackling the opioid epidemic consists of Greene, Ketchum, Farrell, Bailey & Tweel LLP; Baron & Budd PC; Levin Papantonio; Hill, Peterson, Carper, Bee & Deitzler PLLC; McHugh Fuller; and Powell & Majestro PLLC.
+In early 2017, Greene Ketchum filed the nation’s first lawsuits in the U.S. District Court for the Southern District of West Virginia, at Charleston, against the wholesale distributors of opioids on behalf of six West Virginia counties (Cabell, Kanawha, Wayne, Boone, Fayette, and Logan).
+Greene Ketchum is a member of the team tackling the national opioid epidemic which consists of Greene, Ketchum, Bailey & Tweel LLP; Farrell Law; Baron & Budd PC; Levin Papantonio; Hill, Peterson, Carper, Bee & Deitzler PLLC; McHugh Fuller; and Powell & Majestro PLLC.

-Greene Ketchum’s attorneys continue to try cases to verdict in the state and federal courts of West Virginia, Kentucky and Ohio.
-Our attorneys’ skilled advocacy has resulted in record breaking verdicts and judgments and millions of dollars in verdicts and settlements for clients.
-For their work, the firm’s attorneys have been recognized by legal organizations for excellence and included in The National Advocates Top 100 Trial Lawyers and West Virginia Super Lawyers®.
+Today, Greene Ketchum’s attorneys continue their focus on representing clients in personal injury cases involving motor vehicle accidents, medical malpractice, defective products, workplace injuries and premises liability.
+They also try cases to verdict in the State and Federal courts of West Virginia, Kentucky and Ohio.
+Our attorneys’ skilled advocacy has resulted in record breaking verdicts and judgments, as well as, millions of dollars in verdicts and settlements for our clients.
+For their work, Greene Ketchum’s attorneys have been recognized by legal organizations for excellence and included in The National Advocates Top 100 Trial Lawyers and Super Lawyers®.

-In addition to their legal work, the firm’s attorneys have also served on numerous legal and educational boards in West Virginia, including West Virginia State Bar Board of Governors; the West Virginia Ethics Commission; West Virginia Law Institute’s Governing Council; West Virginia Judicial Vacancy Advisory Commission; West Virginia Association for Justice Board of Governors and Past Presidents; Marshall University Foundation, Inc.; The Society of Yeager Scholars at Marshall University; the Faculty Merit Foundation of West Virginia, Inc. (selects higher education’s “Professor of the Year”); the Marshall University Graduate School Advisory Board; Hospice of Huntington; and the Cabell County American Cancer Society.
+In addition to their legal work, Greene Ketchum’s attorneys have also served on numerous legal and educational boards in West Virginia, including West Virginia State Bar Board of Governors; the West Virginia Ethics Commission; West Virginia Law Institute’s Governing Council; West Virginia Judicial Vacancy Advisory Commission; West Virginia Association for Justice Board of Governors; Marshall University Foundation, Inc.; The Society of Yeager Scholars at Marshall University; the Faculty Merit Foundation of West Virginia, Inc. (selects higher education’s “Professor of the Year”); the Marshall University Graduate School Advisory Board; Hospice of Huntington; and the Cabell County American Cancer Society.